 Russell’s left front wheel collided with the right rear of Howard, and Howard’s momentum from climbing the banking sent both cars up the track and into the wall, whereupon both cars went flying, Howard on his drivers door and Phillips passenger door down against the catchfence.
-With little reinforcement, the #57 car’s roof collapsed, and Phillips died instantly of massive head injuries.
-Howard’s car slid on its side for a couple of yards before flipping back onto its wheels, while the #57 did a full inversion before landing back on its wheels.
-Both cars remained locked together as they slid to a stop in the quadoval.
+With little reinforcement, the #57 car’s roof collapsed, and Phillips died instantly of catastrophic head injuries.
+Howard’s car slid on its side for a couple of yards before flipping back onto its wheels, while Phillips’ car did a complete inversion, it too landing right side up.
+The two cars skidded into the quadoval together before coming to a halt.